Desi Boyz: Plot

 Nick now tries to win Radhika back, and help comes from the most unlikely source – Radhika's father, Dr. Suresh, a retired gynaecologist, who has come to London with her.
-Meanwhile, on the advice of Vikrant Mehra, a social service worker in charge of Veer's adoption, Jerry registers in college again to complete his graduation so that he can earn enough money to get Veer's legal custody.
-While in college, Jerry demands an explanation from his economics professor for ousting him without reason when he realizes that she is none other than his former classmate Tanya Sharma, who is now a professor at the same college.
+Meanwhile, at Vikrant's recommendation, Jerry enrolls in college again to complete his graduation so that he can earn enough money to get Veer's legal custody.
+While there, Jerry demands an explanation from his economics professor for ousting him without reason when he realizes that she is none other than his former classmate Tanya Sharma, who is now a professor at the same college.
 Sparks fly between the two.
 Meanwhile, to make Nick jealous, Radhika dates a man named Ajay.
 Nick starts to pick on Ajay, often calling him Vijay intentionally.
-After some reconsideration, Radhika forgives Nick, but he instead rejects her after she disapproves of Jerry.
+After some reconsideration, Radhika questions Nick, but he instead rejects her after she disapproves of Jerry.
 Meanwhile, Jerry graduates from college and also wins Tanya's heart.
 Nick arrives with Jerry's mother and apologizes to him.
 All is forgiven when Nick and Jerry reconcile.
 Jerry then helps Radhika win back Nick.

 Nick then helps Jerry get a high-paying job, and Jerry decides to go to court and get back Veer's custody.
 Ajay turns out to be the lawyer against Jerry's side.
 He decides to get revenge on Nick by not letting Jerry win his case.
 Ajay tells the court about Jerry being a male escort and what a bad role model he would be to Veer, bringing in 3 witnesses to testify against Jerry.
 He asks each of them if they had paid Jerry for sex, but only one says yes.
 Ajay is on the verge of winning, but Mr. Khalnayak comes into the courtroom and influences the judge.
 Jerry then makes an inspiring speech to the judge.
 He ends up winning the case and gaining full custody of Veer.
 The economy improves and everyone is happy in the end; in a short-ending scene, a newspaper article is shown stating that the recession will strike back when Mr. Khalnayak gives a call and says that he has obtained the license for a branch in Mumbai.